pdosmall.gif (6581 bytes)

 Funding for observations and research at the Palmer Divide Observatory is provided by

-NASA grants NNG06GI32G and NNX06AB30G and by National Science Foundation grant AST-0607505
+NASA grant NNX10AL35G and by National Science Foundation grant AST-1032896

 The Palmer Divide Observatory is named after the geological feature on which the observatory is located.
 The "Divide" is an east-west ridge that juts out from the Front Range of the Rocky Mountains between Colorado Springs and Denver, CO.
 The elevation is about 7600 ft. in the subdivision located approximately 9 miles east of Monument, CO, and 25 miles north of Colorado Springs, CO.